isovector/certainty-by-construction/src/book/4-decidability.lagda.md

     s≤s : {m n : ℕ} → m ≤ n → suc m ≤ suc n
 ```

-we can again ask Agda for a proof that `tree` is a BST:
+we can again ask Agda for a proof that `def:tree` is a BST:

 ```agda
   tree-is-bst : IsBST _≤_ tree